 How to sell on Amazon with Sendcloud

 If you want to save time processing your orders, you can easily integrate your Amazon Marketplace with Sendcloud.
 Order information will be pushed into the Sendcloud environment, enabling you to quickly process each order.
 This will connect your Amazon store with multiple carriers and shipping services.
-Create and print labels efficiently, and ensure your customers receive the right tracking information for their order.
+Create and print labels efficiently, and ensure your customers receive the right tracking information for their orders.

-If you already have an existing webstore, integrating both your store platform and Amazon with Sendcloud helps push all your incoming orders to one place so you can quickly process and follow every one.
+If you already have an existing webstore, integrating both your store platform and Amazon with Sendcloud helps push all your incoming orders to one place so you can quickly process and follow everyone.

 In March 2019 RetailWeek reported that there are 15 million Amazon Prime users in the UK.
 Shoppers using Amazon’s Prime service can avail of next day delivery and priority delivery options.
 Sellers on Amazon Prime must have a warehouse based in the UK and an Amazon Professional Seller account.

-For sellers using the Seller Fulfilled Prime service the benefits are clear.
+For sellers using the Seller Fulfilled Prime service, the benefits are clear.

 - You get increased visibility in listings.